Numen Resource Guide

 By Larken Bunce, MS, Clinical Herbalist & Co-Director Vermont Center for Integrative Herbalism, Montpelier, VT ©2009

 Depression has reached epidemic proportions in industrialized cultures in the past 30 years, with an estimated 15% of the population expected to experience depression in their lifetime.
-Women are twice as likely to suffer as men, as are those with family history of depression and early life stress.
+Women are twice as likely to suffer as men, as are those with family history of depression and early-life stress.

 Symptoms of depression include lasting negative mood or loss of interest in pleasurable experiences; changes in appetite and/or body weight, sleeping patterns, ability to concentrate, psychomotor function, or energy levels; feelings of low self-worth or guilt; and thoughts about death or suicide.
-Some people experience these symptoms more severely or more consistently than others, however, any level of depression can impact personal relationships, work life and overall health.
+Some people experience these symptoms more severely or more consistently than others; however, any level of depression can impact personal relationships, work life, and overall health.

-Herbalists recommend stimulating nervines, which can support and enliven the central nervous system, shifting both our internal chemical environment and our perception of our external environment.
+Herbalists recommend stimulating nervines, which support and enliven the central nervous system, shifting both our internal chemical environment and our perception of our external environment.
 Adaptogens, working through the endocrine system, help us manage the stress that often contributes to depression.
 Conveniently, many of these herbs simultaneously improve appetite, brain circulation, energy, and sleep quality.

 Mood-enhancing herbs to try alone or in combination

-Damiana (Turnera diffusa): an excellent tonic in "vegetative" depression, as well as when depression is accompanied by anxiety; has a reputation for kindling sexual desire; a wonderful tea for winter morning "blahs" or general feelings of mental or physical inertia.
+Damiana (Turnera diffusa): an excellent tonic in "vegetative" depression, as well as when depression is accompanied by anxiety; has a reputation for kindling sexual desire; a wonderful tea for winter-morning "blahs" or general feelings of mental or physical inertia.

 Valerian